 With patience, understanding, and self-care, you can weather this weird pregnancy symptom and stay comfortable throughout your entire pregnancy!

 10. Hot flashes

-While a lot of these symptoms are just uncomfortable or annoying, there are a lot of joys during pregnancy too.
+While many of these weird symptoms are just uncomfortable or annoying, there are many joys during pregnancy in a woman’s life.
 The second trimester I found to be the most enjoyable.

 During the second trimester, you can finally eat again and enjoy food.
 You are past the “is she just getting fat?” stage and have a cute bump to show off.
 Maternity clothes finally fit like they are supposed to.
 You get some of your energy back and feel like being more active.

 Plus, the afterbirth or golden hour is the best.
 Once you have your baby, all the uncomfortable moments you endured during pregnancy melt away.
 It is so worth every second of pain and discomfort you felt once you hold that baby in your arms for the first time.

 As most pregnant women know, the earliest stages of pregnancy can be a time of strange and unexpected changes.
 For example, many pregnant women experience a sudden increase in their sense of smell.
 Some report that they are suddenly repulsed by the smell of foods or scents they previously enjoyed.

 In addition, most women report sharp mood swings and increasing bouts of fatigue as hormone levels change within the body.
 Although these symptoms can certainly seem odd or uncomfortable at times, it is essential to remember that they are all regular changes due to the effects of pregnancy hormones on the pregnant body.